 X are \(1/10\) of the height and

-multiplied by 0.1 according to the
+are multiplied by 0.1 according to the specified

 X[:, :, 0:3, 0:3] and

-X[:, :, 1:4, 0:4],
+X[:, :, 1:4, 0:4], respectively.
+Finally

 13.8.3.
 Faster R-CNN¶

-We use a \(3\times 3\) convolutional layer with a padding of 1 to transform the CNN output and set the number of output channels to \(c\).
-This way, each element in the feature map the CNN extracts from the image is a new feature with a length of \(c\).
+Use a \(3\times 3\) convolutional layer with padding of 1 to transform the CNN output to a new output with \(c\) channels.
+In this way, each unit along the spatial dimensions of the CNN-extracted feature maps gets a new feature vector of length \(c\).